Computatrum42/SimpleBoard/README.md

 # SimpleBoard
 Welcome to the SimpleBoard.
-This template can used to be a resume or an "about me" page.
-Depends on your imagination.
+This template could be used as a resume or an "about me" page.

-Thanks for using one of my HTML oldschool templates.

 _Computatrum_